bitfocus/companion-module-generic-pingandwake/companion/HELP.md

-# BETR Ping and Wake
+# Generic Ping and Wake

 This module will ping a host, and if the host is not alive, send a Wake-On-LAN magic packet to the MAC address of the host.
 If the MAC address is not known, it will attempt an ARP lookup first.